-Temporary Resource Impacts - Bridge types with less temporary construction impact to archeological and historic resources; terrestrial habitat and wildlife; waters and wetlands; and State and Federally managed species are preferred.
+Temporary Resource Impacts - Bridge types with less temporary construction impact to archeological and historic resources; terrestrial habitat and wildlife; and waters, wetlands, and State and Federally managed species will be ranked higher.

-Temporary Built Environment Impacts - Bridge types with less temporary construction impact to private residences; public parks; marina property and structures; the river floodway and its navigational channel; railroad property; and existing utilities are preferred.
+Temporary Built Environment Impacts - Bridge types with less temporary construction impact to private residences, public parks, marina property and structures, the river floodway and its navigational channel, railroad property, and existing utilities will be ranked higher.

-Permanent Resource Impacts - Bridge types with less permanent impact to archeological and historic resources; terrestrial habitat and wildlife; and waters, wetlands, and aquatic wildlife are preferred.
+Permanent Resource I mpacts - Bridge types with less permanent impact to archeological and historic resources; terrestrial habitat and wildlife; and waters, wetlands, and aquatic wildlife will be ranked higher.

-Permanent Built Environment Impacts - Bridge types with less permanent impact to private residences; public parks; marina property and structures; the river floodway and its navigational channel; railroad property; and existing utilities are preferred.
+Permanent Built Environment Impacts - Bridge types with less permanent impact to private residences, public parks, marina property and structures, the river floodway and its navigational channel, railroad property, and existing utilities will be ranked higher.

 Aesthetic considerations relate to the bridge's setting, user experience, and visual impact.
-Though aesthetic preferences are subjective, preference will be given to the bridge types that look appropriate within the site and relate to the surrounding natural and built environments.
+Though aesthetic preferences are subjective, higher rankings will be given to the bridge types that look appropriate within the site and relate to the surrounding natural and built environments.
 The team also considered whether the appearance of the bridge would be a draw to users beyond just the utilitarian function.
 This helps determine whether the bridge type should blend in or stand out as a signature structure.